Fliplet/fliplet-cli/docs/API/components/dynamic-container.md

 Fliplet.DynamicContainer.get().then(function (container) {
   container.load(function () {
     return Fliplet.DataSources.connect(123).then(function (connection) {
-      return connection.find({
+      return connection.findWithCursor({
-        where: { Office: 'London' }
+        where: { Office: 'London' },
+        limit: 10
       });
     });
   });
 });
 ```

+Note that we used the [findWithCursor](/API/fliplet-datasources.html#fetch-all-records-from-a-data-source) method instead of `find` to let the system manage pagination when the data is displayed in a repeated list.

-For more details, check the JS API documentation for the `Fliplet.DataSources` namespace.
+For more details, check the JS API documentation for the [findWithCursor](/API/fliplet-datasources.html#fetch-all-records-from-a-data-source) method.

 ---